 Experience?
 Worked alongside some of Australia's finest chefs and restaurateurs, featuring Gay Bilson, Janni Kyritsis, Maggie Beer, Christine Mansfield, David Thompson and Martin Boetz.

-Best kitchens worked?
+Career highlights?
 Berowra Waters Inn, Pine Log Restaurant, Central NSW Coast, Maggie Beer's Pheasant Farm Restaurant, Paramount Restaurant and Sailors Thai.